Locations:

 What does the retina do?

-Anything affecting your retina can cause your vision to get worse.
+Many conditions that can affect your retinas cause permanent damage and vision loss when not treated quickly.
 That’s why you should see your healthcare provider right away if your eyes or vision suddenly change.

 Anatomy